 From that day on I have been a better house keeper.
 You don't want to eat off my floors but company is welcome anytime.
 I figure we live here every day, it won't hurt anyone else either.
 Oh by the way I cleaned the house and my mother noticed and very politely told me so.
 She wasn't being nasty she was being honest with her lazy daughter.

-Go visit the FlyLady at http://www.FlyLady.net/ This website has been a lifesaver for me.
+Go visit the FlyLady at www.FlyLady.net/

 Hello, I have a daughter who sounds just like you.
 She has been trying to overcome this (with my help) by just taking a small area at a time.
 She works on "something" everyday and it does seem to help.
 Try starting with a closet or just a few drawers in a chest.